 What does a day in the life of a person living in India looks like?
-Depends on whose life is being looked at but here a synopsis of the general economy of India is broadly over viewed to get a feel for the challenges of day to day life of the average person living in India.
+Depends on whose life is being looked at but here a synopsis of the general economy of India, broadly over viewed to get a feel for the challenges of the day to day life of the average person living in India.

 Photo by Thomas Young – Unsplash.com

 The 29 state country, India, has a population of 1.3 billion people.
 It is a very diverse nation of several religious groups and sects with Hinduism as the majority religion (80%), Islam its second largest (13%).
 There are also several languages across the country to include English, Hindi (which are both the official language) and Tamil, along with a lot of other native dialects and languages.
 Mumbai and Delhi are the most populated cities.

 India has a net gain in population of one person every 2 seconds based on births, deaths and immigration.
 The average household size is 4.9 people.

 Approximated cost of living in Rupees(Rs),India’s Currency:

 Minimum Wage Average: 4,500 – 9,500 Rupee (Rs) per month